 A sampling of images depicting multi-faceted views of World War I, originally distributed by the British government during the war to diplomats overseas for use in official projects.

-In the 1930s, the UBC Library received from the British Consulate in Seattle a set of approximately 6,000 photographic prints depicting multi-faceted views of World War I. Apparently sets of these images were distributed by the UK Government to British diplomats overseas for use in official projects.
-Originals for these print copies and many more World War I images are housed in Britain's Imperial War Museum (IWM).
-In 2006, the UBC Library digitized approximately 1,000 images from its collection to help raise the profile of this underused historical resource.
+In the 1930s, the UBC Library received from the British Consulate in Seattle a set of approximately 6,000 photographic prints depicting multi-faceted views of World War I. These images were distributed by the UK Government to British diplomats overseas for use in official projects.
+Originals for these print copies and many more World War I images are housed in Britain's Imperial War Museum (IWM, http://www.iwm.org.uk).
 Researchers interested in these and other World War I images are encouraged to come to Rare Books and Special Collections to view the rest of the collection and they can also refer to the IWM Photograph Database.